Sunk Cost Fallacy (Definition + Examples)

 Answer:

 False!
-Any sort of “cost” may lead us to fall into the sunk cost fallacy.
+Any “cost” may lead us to fall into the sunk cost fallacy.

 Last question: